Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Experimental Setup

-For our experiments, we utilize one representative model from each of the End-to-End Supervised, Clip-based, Heuristic-based, and Reconstruction categories.
-However, we do not include a model from the Zero-Shot category, as our focus is on improvements that can be made in the training process, which is closely tied to the training data.
+For our experiments, we utilize one representative model from each of the main categories in \cref{sec:related} (end-to-end supervised, VL model-based, heuristic, reconstruction and zero-shot).

-\begin{itemize} \item \textbf{DMID}~\cite{corvi2022detectionsyntheticimagesgenerated}, which—as mentioned before—fuses the logits of two independently trained models, one originally trained on GAN-generated images and the other on diffusion-generated images.
-Each model is a ResNet50 with intense augmentation that avoids down-sampling in the first layer. \item \textbf{RINE}~\cite{koutlis2024leveragingrepresentationsintermediateencoderblocks}, that leverages image representations extracted from intermediate Transformer blocks of CLIP’s image-encoder to retain more fine-grained visual information.
-A lightweight network then maps these features into a forgery-aware vector space that generalizes well across datasets.
-By incorporating a trainable module to weight the importance of each Transformer block, the detection of synthetic images is improved. \item \textbf{NPR}~\cite{tan2023rethinkingupsamplingoperationscnnbased}, that relies on artifacts introduced by the up-scaling layers of the generative models for detection.
-The proposed Neighboring Pixel Relationships are employed to train detector as artifact representation and focus on the local interdependence between image pixels caused by up-sampling operators. \item \textbf{SPAI}~\cite{karageorgiou2024anyresolutionaigeneratedimagedetection}, that employs masked spectral learning with the pretext task of frequency reconstruction.
-As generated images fall outside the distribution expected by this model, spectral reconstruction similarity is employed to detect these discrepancies, while spectral context attention is also introduced in order to effectively capture subtle spectral inconsistencies in images of varying resolutions. \end{itemize}
+\begin{itemize} \item \textbf{DMID}~\cite{corvi2022detectionsyntheticimagesgenerated} fuses the logits of two ResNet50 models independently trained on GAN- and diffusion-generated images.
+Both models utilize intense data augmentation and avoid down-sampling in their first layers. \item \textbf{RINE}~\cite{koutlis2024leveragingrepresentationsintermediateencoderblocks} leverages representations from intermediate CLIP Transformer blocks~\cite{radford2021learning} to capture both fine-grained details and high-level semantics.
+A trainable weighting module determines block importance, and a lightweight network maps features into a forgery-aware vector space. \item \textbf{NPR}~\cite{tan2023rethinkingupsamplingoperationscnnbased} detects artifacts introduced by generative up-scaling layers.
+It utilizes neighboring pixel relationships to train a detector focusing on the local pixel interdependencies caused by these up-sampling operators. \item \textbf{SPAI}~\cite{karageorgiou2024anyresolutionaigeneratedimagedetection} learns the real image distribution via masked spectral learning and frequency reconstruction.
+It detects out-of-distribution generated images using spectral reconstruction similarity, and employs spectral context attention to capture subtle inconsistencies across varying resolutions. \item \textbf{Gemma 3 IT 27B}~\cite{gemmateam2025gemma3technicalreport} is a zero-shot method that treats detection as a visual question-answering task as in~\cite{chrysidis2026synthetic}.
+Employed prompts constrain the output to strictly ``AI'' or ``REAL''.
+To ensure deterministic, single-token responses, we apply a 0.1 temperature and a 32-token maximum output. \end{itemize}